srikanthkakumanu/DSA/collections/README.md

 </br> [Table Of Contents](#table-of-contents) </br>

 - It is an ordered collection (or sequence).
+Simply an array of sequence with varying length.
 - It can contain duplicate elements.
 - Provides greater control over where each elements is inserted and retrieved by a position (index).
+- It consumes less memory.
+- It is faster than LinkedList.
+In fact, you should try not to use a LinkedList.
+- ***CopyOnWriteArrayList*** is thread-safe and immutable is the best solution for lists.

 ### **Set**